Jaspreet1711/ds_salary_proj_ind/README.md

 ## Data Cleaning

 <p>Data we got using Scaper "DS Jobs in USA (Consolidated).xlsx" was cleaned.
-So, that we could analyse Salary offered in Data Science accross United States of America.
-Data mentioned in the Scraping output is not in numeric form and standardized (Like salaries ar mention in Per annum and Per hour bases under the Same Column).</p>
+So, that we could smoothly analyse Salary offered in Data Science accross United States of America.
+Data mentioned in the Scraping output is not in numeric form and standardized (Like salaries are mentioned in Per annum and Per hour bases under the Same Column).</p>

 ### Dropped Columns